 About Nova Car Hire

 Nova Car Hire is all about making car rental easier and cheaper.
 Take a minute to enter a few simple travel details and we will return an instant quote based on the best available rates from our network of 500-plus quality car hire providers.
 You can book that rate online there and then or contact us by phone.
 There is no complex paperwork to fill out, and once your car hire is booked you can look forward to excellent, reliable service and a clean, well-maintained vehicle.
 From Abu Dhabi to Zaragoza, you're covered for car hire, with some 26,000 locations worldwide.

-Once you collect your rental car at Aéroport Marseille-Provence (also known as Aéroport Marseille-Marignane), you’re just 28km from the city of Marseille, a gritty ethnic mix of French, North African, Corsican, Italian, and Armenian influences.
-European Capital of Culture for 2013, the port city has undergone a transformation, with a waterfront refurbishment, gleaming tram system, new hotels, and a constellation of emerging restaurant stars.
+Once you collect your rental car at Aéroport Marseille-Provence (also known as Aéroport Marseille-Marignane), you’re just 28km from the city of Marseille, France, a gritty ethnic mix of French, North African, Corsican, Italian, and Armenian influences.
+European Capital of Culture for this year, 2013, the port city has received a major makeover, with a waterfront facelift, a shiny new tram system, sophisticated hotels, and a galaxy of emerging restaurant stars.

 Don't be apprehensive about negotiating the French roads.
 Read our Driving in France guide to reveal a wealth of information that will ease you on your way after you pick up your rental car at Marseille airport.

 - The Calanques: An unmissable attraction of Southern Provence, the calanques are a stunning series of limestone rocks that are home to unique wildlife, vibrant fishing villages, and glorious creeks of pure azure water.

 - The Old Port of Marseille: Marseille's main attraction, the Old Port bristles with boats of all shapes and sizes and forms the centre of the best galleries, architecture, and restaurants of Marseille.